Access Control Panels

 Real access control panels

 Standard providers of access control panels range from Kantech to Keri Systems to more popular panels like Brivo or S2 Security who are not only board manufacturers but also provide complete security systems.

 We've wrote a separate guide around alarm panels but basically they more so do only the monitoring part - not the unlocking part of the access control.
 It's generally not the best idea to buy access control from an alarm provider.
-Those panels are typically more basic in setup and not necessarily equipped with door relais.
+Those panels are typically more basic in setup and not necessarily equipped with door relays.